shdwmtr/wallpiper/README.md

 ```

 ## Environment Variables

-`wallpiperd` has no persistent configuration, all variability is mutable through environment variables.
+wallpiperd has no persistent configuration, all variability is mutable through environment variables.

 See [docs/ENVIRONMENT_VARIABLES.md](./docs/ENVIRONMENT_VARIABLES.md) or `wallpiperd --help/-h`.

 ## Command API

-`wallpiperctl` is a control process for the `wallpiperd` daemon, and wallpaper-engine.
+wallpiperctl is a control process for the wallpiperd daemon, and wallpaper-engine.

-See See [docs/COMMAND_API.md](./docs/COMMAND_API.md) or `wallpiperctl --help/-h`.
+See [docs/COMMAND_API.md](./docs/COMMAND_API.md) or `wallpiperctl --help/-h`.

 ## Troubleshooting